peterhinch/micropython-epaper/README.md

 to the XBM file followed by coordinates defaulting to 0, 0.

 ``loadgfx()`` Fill a rectangular area with a bitmap.
-Arguments: ``gen, width, height, x0, y0`` where gen ia a generator supplying bytes for each line in turn.
+Arguments: ``gen, width, height, x0, y0`` where gen is a generator supplying bytes for each line in turn.
 These are displayed left to right, LSB of the 1st byte being at the top LH corner.
 Unused bits at the end of the line are ignored with a new line starting on the next byte.